CampagneLaboratory/goby/cpp/README.txt

-The following steps describe how to build the Goby C++/C API.
+1. On UNIX/Linux systems (not necessary for Cygiwn), assuming you are using the BASH shell, make the "local-lib" directory to store local

-1. On UNIX/Linux systems (not necessary for Cygiwn), assuming you are using the BASH shell, make the "local-lib" directory to store local libraries:
+    libraries:

       mkdir -p /home/YOUR_USERNAME/local-lib/lib/pkgconfig/